fabiospampinato/template-template/README.md

-# khaos-khaos
+# template-template

-A Khaos template for starting a new Khaos template quickly.
+A template for starting new templates quickly.

 ## Install

-Save the template locally with:
+Install the template locally with:

 ```
-$ khaos install fabiospampinato/khaos-khaos khaos
+$ template install fabiospampinato/template-template template
 ```

 ## Usage

-Create a new Khaos template with:
+Create a new template with:

 ```
-$ khaos create khaos my-template
+$ template create template my-template
 ```

 ## License